Random Utility and Limited Consideration: Environment -- Model

 for a given $\gamma:X\to (0,1)$ and for all $A\in 2^{X}$; \item $m\in\mathcal{M}^{\rcg}$ if and only if there exists $\eta\in \Delta(2^X)$ such that

 for all $\A\in\M$ and $D\in 2^{A}$; \item $m\in\mathcal{M}^{\rum}$ if and only if $m\in \mathcal{M}^{\rcg}$ with

-\end{itemize} \end{definition} This list of attention-index consideration rules is nonexhaustive, however we work with these models because they will allow us to learn about the true data generating process governing our experimental application in a systematic way.\footnote{An example of a consideration rule that admits an attention-index representation is the \textit{Elimination by Aspects} (\cite{tversky1972elimination}).
-Our general result covers this case that so far has not been fully characterized in the literature.} In particular, the well-known $\mm$-rule is exactly the intersection of the $\la$ and $\rcg$ models (\cite{suleymanov}).
-Thus, $\la$ and $\rcg$ are completely distinct generalizations of $\mm$.
-In that sense, rejecting or accepting either of these models is very informative.

-The $\mm$ rule imposes independence in consideration across items.
-This restriction makes the model highly stylized and tractable.
-Both the $\la$ and $\rcg$ rules generalize this independence assumption in order to allow for substitution and complementarity of attention between different items.
-The $\la$ rule predicts that the probability of considering $D$ when the choice set is $A$ is proportional to the attention-index value $\eta(D)$.
-The $\rcg$ rule predicts that the probability of considering a subset $D$ given choice set $A$ is the probability that $D$ is exactly the intersection of the category or subset of alternatives (considered randomly using the attention-index) and the choice set.
+\end{itemize} \end{definition} The $\mm$-rule imposes independence in consideration across items, making the model highly stylized and tractable.
+Both the $\la$- and the $\rcg$-rules generalize this item-independence to allow for substitution and complementarity of attention between different items.
+The $\la$-rule predicts that the probability of considering $D$ is proportional to the attention-index value $\eta(D)$.
+The $\rcg$-rule predicts that the probability of considering a subset $D$ given menu $A$ is equal to the probability that $D$ is the intersection of the subset of alternatives (considered randomly using the attention-index) and the choice set.\footnote{Note that for the $\la$-model $\psi^{\la}(x,y)=x/(x+y)$ and $g^{\la}(D,A)=\{C\in 2^X\setminus{D}\::\:C\cap A=C\}$, and for the $\rcg$-model $\psi^{\rcg}(x,y)=x+y$ and $g^{\rcg}(D,A)=\{C\in 2^X\setminus{D}\::\:C\cap A=D\}$.} In our application, we focus on these four particular models because they allow us to learn about the true data generating process governing our experimental application systematically. \footnote{$\la$ and $\rcg$ are completely distinct generalizations of $\mm$.
+Thus, rejecting or accepting either of these models is very informative.} However, our approach extends to any model of consideration that admits an attention-index representation.\footnote{For instance, one can generate a continuum of such models by taking all possible convex combinations of consideration rules $m^\la$ and $m^\rcg$ that are generated by the same attention-index $\eta$.}

+Given the definition of the attention-index representation, we can define a restricted version of the $\hrc$-rule ($\rhrc$-rule).
+Let $\mathcal{M}^{\rc}$ be the set of all consideration rules induced by a given link function $\psi^{\rc}$, the correspondence $g^{\rc}$, and all attention-indices $\eta$

+\begin{definition} [$\rhrc$-rule] A complete stochastic choice rule $P$ is $\rhrc$-rule if $P$ is a $\hrc$-rule with $m\in\mathcal{M}^{\rc}$. \end{definition} We believe that random consideration rules that admit an attention-index representation have several theoretical advantages over other generalizations in the literature.
+First, they cover, as special cases, well-known models of consideration and allow us to introduce a new class of semiparametric models of limited consideration with heterogeneous preferences.
+In other words, the $\rhrc$-rule unifies existing models into a common structure.
+This structure helps us to understand the common traits of these models, to classify them, and to provide an identification and testing framework to possibly new models covered in this structure.